nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_create.md

 `POST [baseUrl]/STU3/DocumentReference`
 </div>

-Provider systems:
+Provider systems **MUST**:

-- **MUST** construct and send a new pointer (DocumentReference) resource that conforms to the `NRL-DocumentReference-1` profile and submit this to the NRL using the FHIR RESTful [create](https://www.hl7.org/fhir/stu3/http.html#create) interaction.
+- construct and send a new pointer (DocumentReference) resource that conforms to the `NRL-DocumentReference-1` profile and submit this to the NRL using the FHIR RESTful [create](https://www.hl7.org/fhir/stu3/http.html#create) interaction.
-- **MUST** include all of the mandatory data-elements contained in the `NRL-DocumentReference-1` profile when constructing a DocumentReference.
+- include all of the mandatory data-elements contained in the `NRL-DocumentReference-1` profile when constructing a DocumentReference.
 The mandatory data-elements are detailed on the [Developer FHIR Resource](explore_reference.html) page.
-- **MUST** follow all population guidance as outlined on the [Developer FHIR Resource](explore_reference.html) page when constructing a DocumentReference.
+- follow all population guidance as outlined on the [Developer FHIR Resource](explore_reference.html) page when constructing a DocumentReference.
-- **MUST** only create pointers for records where they are the pointer owner (custodian).
+- only create pointers for records where they are the pointer owner (custodian).

 For all create requests the `custodian` ODS code in the DocumentReference resource **MUST** be affiliated with the `Client System ASID` value in the `fromASID` HTTP request header sent to the NRL.